St. Emily / St. Thomas Becket<br />Religious Education&#8203;

 Medication

-Parents are responsible for advising the DRE if their child carries an inhaler, epi-pen or other life-saving medication that they may need during class sessions; for making sure the child has the necessary supplies; that the child is trained in proper usage, and able to administer the medication as necessary; most importantly, parents are responsible for seeing that children’s information is updated regularly.
+Parents are responsible for advising the CRE if their child carries an inhaler, epi-pen or other life-saving medication that they may need during class sessions; for making sure the child has the necessary supplies; that the child is trained in proper usage, and able to administer the medication as necessary; most importantly, parents are responsible for seeing that children’s information is updated regularly.

 Food and Beverages